Duro y Vio founded Boston Queer Tango in 2008 and Wellington Queer Tango in 2009.

 A good teacher should enable a dancer to master connection and the 25 elements of the tango lexicon in about a year.
 To this end, we are constantly distilling instructions, according to these principles.

-The KnowledgeBase technique encyclopedia provides procedures for every tango movement, consistent biomechanical instructions using anatomical terminology, and systematization of variations so you can improvise.
-Online courses provide a structure for practice at home.
+Our KnowledgeBase technique encyclopedia provides procedures for every tango movement, consistent biomechanical instructions using anatomical terminology, and systematization of variations so you can improvise.

 TangoForge is committed to ethical tango